Chapter 8 Analysis of binary and ordinal outcomes

 ## 2 7.3 158.6

-The CI for \(\mbox{NNT}\) in the APSAC Study is: \(1 / 0.138\) to \(1 / 0.006\) = \(7.3\) to \(158.6\).
+The CI for \(\mbox{NNT}\) in the APSAC study is: \(1 / 0.138\) to \(1 / 0.006\) = \(7.3\) to \(158.6\).

-Example 8.2 Figure 8.3 shows a forest plot reproduced from Douglas G. Altman (1998) where an overall number needed to benefit is calculated from a meta-analysis of data from randomized trials comparing bypass surgery with coronary angioplasty in relation to angina in one year (Pocock et al. 1995).
-For three studies (CABRI, RITA, EAST) the 95% confidence interval for NNT is a regular interval and includes only values that indicate a benefit of therapy.
+Example 8.2 Figure 8.3 shows a forest plot reproduced from Altman (1998) where an overall number needed to benefit is calculated from a meta-analysis of data from randomized trials comparing bypass surgery with coronary angioplasty in relation to angina in one year (Pocock et al, 1995).
+For three studies (CABRI, RITA, EAST), the 95% confidence interval for NNT is a regular interval and includes only values that indicate a benefit of therapy.
 However, for two other entries (GABI and Other) the confidence region for NNT splits into two intervals.
 For example, for GABI the two intervals are 7.5 to infinity for benefit and 14.5 to infinity for harm.
 This indicates that this trial is inconclusive regarding the direction of the treatment effect with large uncertainty regarding the actual value of NNT.

 Relative Risk